Immigration to New Zealand: Migration from 1840

 Other smaller groups of settlers came from Germany, Scandinavia, and other parts of Europe as well as from China and India, but English, Scottish and Irish settlers made up the vast majority, and did so for the next 150 years.
 Today, the majority of New Zealanders have some sort of English, Scottish, Welsh and Irish ancestry.
 This comes with last names (mainly English, Irish, and Scottish) as well.

 Between 1881 and the 1920s, the New Zealand Parliament passed legislation that intended to limit Asiatic migration to New Zealand, and prevented Asians from naturalising.
 In particular, the New Zealand government levied a poll tax on Chinese immigrants up until the 1930s.
-New Zealand finally abolished the poll tax in 1944.
-Large numbers of Dalmatians fled from the Austro- Hungarian empire to settle in New Zealand around 1900.
-They settled mainly in West Auckland and often worked to establish vineyards and orchards or worked on gum fields in Northland.
+New Zealand finally abolished the poll tax in 1944, though it was not applied after 1934.

+Large numbers of Dalmatians fled from the Austro-Hungarian empire to settle in New Zealand in the late 19th and early 20th centuries.
+They settled mainly in West Auckland and often worked to establish vineyards and orchards or worked on gum fields in the Northland Region.

-An influx of Jewish refugees from central Europe came in the 1930s.
+1,100 Jewish refugees from Central Europe came in the 1930s, fleeing antisemitism in Nazi Germany, Austria, Czechoslovakia, Poland and Hungary.

-Many of the persons of Polish descent in New Zealand arrived as orphans via Siberia and Iran during World War II.
+Many children of Polish descent arrived as orphans via Siberia and Iran during World War II.